Chart Color Schemes

 Population growth drivers in Glass House Mountains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Glass House Mountains' population was approximately 7,326 as of November 2025.
-This figure represents an increase of 774 people since the 2021 Census, which recorded a population of 6,552.
-The change is inferred from ABS data showing an estimated resident population of 7,194 in June 2024 and an additional 242 validated new addresses since the Census date.
+This figure represents an increase of 774 people since the 2021 Census, which reported a population of 6,552.
+The growth is inferred from the estimated resident population of 7,194 in June 2024 and an additional 242 validated new addresses since the Census date.
 This results in a density ratio of 39 persons per square kilometer.
-Glass House Mountains' growth rate of 11.8% since the 2021 census exceeded both the non-metro area's average of 8.8% and the national average, indicating it as a region with significant population growth.
-Interstate migration contributed approximately 52.3% of overall population gains during recent periods.
+Glass House Mountains' growth rate of 11.8% since the 2021 census exceeded both the non-metro area's average (8.8%) and the national average, indicating strong population growth in the region.
+Interstate migration contributed approximately 52.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
-Future population projections indicate an above median growth for Australia's non-metropolitan areas, with Glass House Mountains expected to expand by 1,131 persons to reach approximately 8,457 by 2041, representing a total increase of 13.6% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilized.
+Looking ahead, an above median population growth is projected for Australia's non-metropolitan areas, with Glass House Mountains expected to expand by 1,131 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.6% over the 17-year period.

 Frequently Asked Questions - Population